KentoBaguetti/Web-Crawler-GO/README.md

 ## Web cralwer

-A single and multithreaded webcrawler that takes in an initial url and and array of keywords, and searches for other links on the page with matching keywords.
-The crawler then searches matching links with BFS until certain end conditions are met. <br>
+A single and multithreaded webcrawler that takes in an initial url and an array of keywords, and searches for other links on the page with matching keywords.
+The crawler then searches matching links with BFS until certain terminating conditions are met. <br>

 There are two different scrapers: